symfony/symfony1-docs/tutorial/en/upgrade.markdown

 ### Removal of the common filter

-The `sfCommonFilter` has been removed.
+The `sfCommonFilter` has been deprecated and is not used anymore by default.
 This filter used to automatically inject the JavaScripts and stylesheets tags into the response content.
 You now need to manually include these assets by explicitly call the `include_stylesheets()` and `include_javascripts()` helpers in your layout:

     [php]
     <?php include_javascripts() ?>